 What Does an Esthetician Do?

-An esthetician, frequently referred to as “aesthetician”, is a licensed professional who provides skin care treatments such as facials, hair removal, blemish extractions, and skin conditioning.
+An esthetician, frequently referred to as “aesthetician”, is a licensed professional who provides skin care treatments such as facials, hair removal, lash extensions, blemish extractions, and skin conditioning.
 Though it is perfectly acceptable to use the two spellings interchangeably, there is a slight difference between how these terms are typically utilized throughout the beauty industry.

 Skilled and well-trained estheticians are in high demand from all kinds of businesses and facilities.
 They perform relaxing and revitalizing treatments in spas and salons.
 They cater to wealthy travelers in high-end hotels and luxury resorts.
 They work with patients before and after procedures in hospitals and in the offices of dermatologists and plastic surgeons.
 Some estheticians even offer treatment and counsel in a nursing facility or assist makeup specialists on movie sets.